Lavender scent may soothe ER waiting room nerves

 Summary

-This study tested whether smelling lavender oil can lower anxiety in people waiting with a family member in the emergency room.
+This study tested whether smelling lavender oil for a few minutes can lower anxiety in people waiting with a family member in the emergency room.
 120 adults took part.
-Researchers measured anxiety levels using a standard questionnaire.
-The goal was to see if a simple, drug-free approach could help ease stress in a high-pressure setting.
+Researchers measured anxiety levels before and after using a standard questionnaire.
+The goal is to see if a simple, natural scent can help during a stressful hospital visit.

 Disclaimer Read more